evelyn-nelson/chat-app/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

-3. From the `server` subdirectory, run go mod tidy go run .
+3. From the root directory, run `docker compose up` to run the go server and postgres/migrate

+To create a new migration, run migrate create -ext sql -dir db/migrations -seq {name_of_migration}